felixpeters/fraud-detection/README.md

 ### Installation process

-- Create a new repository from this template using `gh repo create <repo-name> --template felixpeters/ai-project-template`
 - Create a Python environment with `python -m venv .venv`
 - Activate the environment with `source .venv/bin/activate`
 - Install the development dependencies with `pip install -r requirements-dev.txt`